diltgen/homca/README.md

 1. Gaussian Elimination.
 2. Option for printing direct summands containing higher powers (greater or equal than 2) of G.

-If you encouter bugs or have any questions, please send an e-mail to damian.iltgen@mathematik.uni-regensburg.de
+If you encouter bugs or have any questions, please send an e-mail to d.iltgen@bluewin.ch